circulosmeos/gztool/README.md

     Built index with 3 access points.
     Index written to 'project_2.gzi'.

-Extract data from `project.gz` byte 25600000 to STDOUT, and use `grep` on this output.
+Extract data from `project.gz` byte at 1 GiB to STDOUT, and use `grep` on this output.
 Index file name will be `project.gzi`:

-    $ gztool -b 25600000 project.gz | grep -i "balance = "
+    $ gztool -b 1G project.gz | grep -i "balance = "

 Please, note that STDOUT is used for data extraction with `-bcdtT` modifiers, so an explicit command line redirection is needed if output is to be stored in a file:

-    $ gztool -b 99900000 project.gz > uncompressed.data
+    $ gztool -b 99m project.gz > uncompressed.data

 Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file.
 The `-v2` verbosity option will show data about each index point: